Dark waters are rising. Who will stay afloat?

 “[Afloat] is original and engrossing, with a unique plot and relatable characters.” —Romantic Times

 |About the Contributor(s)||Erin Healy

-Erin Healy is the bestselling coauthor of Burn and Kiss (with Ted Dekker) and an award-winning editor for many bestselling authors.
-She owns WordWright Editorial Services, a consulting firm specializing in fiction book development.
-She is a member of American Christian Fiction Writers and Academy of Christian Editors.
-Her novels include such thrilling stories as Never Let You Go, The Baker’s Wife, and Stranger Things.
-She and her family live in Colorado.
+Erin Healy is the bestselling coauthor of Burn and Kiss (with Ted Dekker) and an award-winning fiction editor for numerous bestselling authors.
+Erin is the owner of WordWright Editorial Services, a consulting firm specializing in fiction book development, and she is a member of the American Christian Fiction Writers and the Academy of Christian Editors.
+Her novels include such thrilling stories as Never Let You Go , The Baker’s Wife , Stranger Things ,and Motherless .
+She lives with her family in Colorado.